Andre601/blog/docs/posts/2022/11-18-mastodon.md

 This site helps you finding mastodon accounts of people you follow on Twitter (or that follow you there).

 #### [`crossposter.masto.donte.com.br`](https://crossposter.masto.donte.com.br/){ target="_blank" }

+!!! warning "This page has been discontinued and is no longer available!"

 **Requires you to authorize an App for Twitter and Mastodon**